lexermal/website-weixler-me/blog/Basic-cluster-setup/02 Setup K3s.md

-# Setup of an always cheap Kubernetes cluster
+# Setup cheap Kubernetes cluster

-Hello everyone!

-Today I'm going to explain how to create a high available cheap Kubernetes cluster that is ready within minutes.
+Today we are creating a high available cheap Kubernetes cluster that is ready within minutes.

-I've tried out countless methods, and now I believe this is the best one.

 ## Rent cheap servers